 If you realize that your friendship is an emotional hazard, consider taking action.
 WebMD suggests taking the time to assess the relationship, write down your thoughts and see how each of you contributes to the toxicity.
 You’ll then be able to decide whether you want to work it out or end the relationship.

-When making mindful decisions consider these tips to fix you toxic friendship:
+When making mindful decisions consider these tips to fix your toxic friendship:

 Work to a solution

 After meditating you’ll be able to make a decision.
 Would you prefer to mend the relationship or take some time apart?
-When you’re ready have a frank conversation with them.
-Explain your feelings and together you can work on your relationship.
-If they aren’t committed to change, consider reducing their role in your life, from friend to acquaintance.
+When you’re ready have a frank conversation with them, explain your feelings and together you can work on your relationship.
+If they aren’t committed to change, consider reducing their role in your life, for example from a friend to an acquaintance.